locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 When using gRPC plugins, Tyk acts as a gRPC client and dispatches requests to your gRPC server. gRPC libraries usually set a default maximum size, for example the official gRPC Java library establishes a 4
 MB message size [https://jbrandhorst.com/post/grpc-binary-blob-stream/](https://jbrandhorst.com/post/grpc-binary-blob-stream/).

-We've added flags for establishing a message size in both directions (send and receive).
+Flags are available for establishing a message size in both directions (send and receive).
 For most use cases and especially if you're dealing with multiple hooks, where the same request object is dispatched, it is recommended to set both values to the same size.

 ### Configure Web server (optional)

-Tyk allows plugin bundles to be downloaded from a web server.
-For further details related to the concept of bundling plugins please refer to []({{< ref "" >}})
+Tyk Gateway can be configured to download the gRPC plugin configuration for an API from a web server.
+For further details related to the concept of bundling plugins please refer to [plugin bundles]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}).

 ```json
 "enable_bundle_downloader": true,